A Cretan Boureki Recipe for Any Season

 - The leftovers are delicious at room temperature or briefly warmed in the oven.

-When everyone is famished from a morning at the beach, it is easy to remove your Boureki in haste.
-But a too-firm potato does not make for a nice dish.
+When everyone’s famished from a morning at the beach, it’s easy to remove your Boureki in haste.
+But a too-firm potato doesn’t make for a nice dish.
+This takes a surprisingly long time to bake.
+Make sure the potatoes can be easily pierced through to the bottom of the pan with a sharp knife before you take the dish from the oven.